danieledapo/danieledapo.github.io/content/post/jv.md

 This was really annoying to implement because I don't like that the model has to know how and where it will be rendered in order to change its representation.
 It doesn't sound right to me.
-Anyway, with enough hacks I was able to get something working.
+Anyway, with enough hacks I was able to get it working.

 ## JV